Penalized Projected Kernel Calibration for Computer Models: Performance of the projected kernel calibration

 \section{Performance of the projected kernel calibration}

-We exam the performance of the projected kernel calibration in this section.
-In subsection \ref{3.1}, we redefine the PK loss function, and discuss the relationship between local optima of the $L_2$ loss function and these of the PK loss function.
-The uniform convergence of the PK loss function is provided in subsection \ref{con.pkloss}, which suggests that the local minimal values of the PK loss function converge to the same value.
-In subsection \ref{ex}, the numerical study in \cite{gu2018scaled} is revisited to validate our theoretical assertions.
+In this Section, we {examine} the performance of the projected kernel calibration.
+In subsection \ref{3.1}, we introduce the PK loss function and discuss the relationship between the local extrema of the $L_2$ loss function and those of the PK loss function.
+The uniform convergence of the PK loss function is proved in subsection \ref{con.pkloss}, which shows that all the local minima of the PK loss function converge to a single value.
+In subsection \ref{ex}, the numerical study in \cite{gu2018scaled} is revisited to validate our theoretical findings.